isomerpages/csc-corp/pages/faq.md

 	<p>You can reach us in many ways.
 Find out more on our <a href="/contact-us">Contact Us page.</a></p>
 		<h4>Attendance of Your Officers</h4>
 	<p class="mini-header">Let Us Know They’re Here</p>
-			<p>Your officers simply need to scan NRIC, driving licence or staff pass at any of the kiosks conveniently located throughout CSC.</p>
+			<p>Your officers simply need to scan their NRIC, driving licence or staff pass (any form of identification with their NRIC barcode on it) at any of the kiosks conveniently located throughout CSC.
+If they do not have any form of identification with them, they can manually enter their NRIC number at the kiosks.</p>
 	<p class="mini-header">What to Bring</p>
 			<p>Your officers will need to bring any form of identification with their NRIC barcode on it, such as their NRIC, driving licence or staff pass.
 If there is no form of identification, the officer can manually enter their NRIC number at any of the kiosks. </p>
 	<p class="mini-header">Name Labels for Officers</p>